svenhjol/Charm/docs/index.md

 Download it from the [Curseforge mod page](https://www.curseforge.com/minecraft/mc-mods/charmonium).

+## Charm for Minecraft 1.15
+Charm for Minecraft 1.15 is no longer being actively maintained due to lack of time.
+Please update to Minecraft 1.16 for the latest features!
+[Read the 1.15 documentation here.]({{site.baseurl}}/features-1.15/index)

 ## Charm for Minecraft 1.12
 Charm for Minecraft 1.12 is no longer being actively maintained due to lack of time.
 Serious bugs will be worked on when time permits.
 [Read the 1.12 documentation here.]({{site.baseurl}}/features-1.12/index)

 ## Installation
 You need to install the **Java Edition** of Minecraft and then the [correct version of Forge](https://files.minecraftforge.net/) for the version of Minecraft you want to play.
 Once you have done this, drop the **Charm jar file** in your **mods** folder and start the game.